scummvm/scummvm/doc/docportal/advanced_options/configuration_file.rst

 		.. tip::

-			To see the Libraries folder you will need to view hidden files by using the keyboard shortcut :kbd:`Cmd + Shift + . `
+			To see the Library folder you will need to view hidden files by using the keyboard shortcut :kbd:`Cmd + Shift + .`

 .. tabbed:: Windows